flaxton/greenvillechorale-google-workspace/README.md

 You will have a Spam folder set up automatically, where Google puts anything that looks suspect.
 The filtering is not as good as it used to be (or perhaps there is more spam), so you should check your Spam folder daily.

-If using gmail.com, scroll down and click the down arrow to see more folders, including Spam:
+If using gmail.com, scroll down and click the down arrow/More to see more folders, including Spam:

 ![Folders, showing More](https://greenvillechorale.org/wp-content/uploads/2022/08/spam-1.png)